umermaher/Random-Memes/README.md

 # Random-Memes
 Random memes application, here user can load random memes and share it using different applications.
-Json API for a random meme scraped from reddit
+Json API for a random meme scraped from reddit is used.